 The best snorkelling on Seven Mile Beach with plenty of shade plus parking facilities.
 Located at the north end of Seven Mile Beach.
 Look for the cemetery across from the fire station and you will find Cemetery Beach.

 A popular and wide beach.
-There is a children’s play area, cabanas, restrooms, showers and during high season 13 playground-style inflatable floating trampolines, see-saws, slides, climbing walls and a monster iceberg that children love!
-The Public Beach is located by Calico Jacks on West Bay Road.
+There is a children’s play area, cabanas, restrooms, showers, volleyball courts and a mobi-mat.
+Public Beach is located beside the Kimpton Seafire on West Bay Road.

-Ample parking and a wide stretch of white sand and crystal clear blue water makes Governor's Beach a popular beach for residents and tourists.
+Ample parking, a mobi-mat and a wide stretch of white sand and crystal clear blue water makes Governor's Beach a popular beach for residents and tourists.
 One of the better snorkelling sites on Seven Mile Beach with a short swim out to the shallow reef.
 Governor's Beach is located just north of the Governor's Residence on West Bay Road.

 Various deserted long sandy beaches can be found in the eastern districts.
 One favourite spot is Barefoot Beach (the Reef Resort is about 2.3 miles away).
 Expect these beaches to be strewn with washed-up seagrass and quite a bit of flotsam.
 They aren’t the tidiest of beaches but they have great snorkelling.
 There is a lovely sandy beach at the Morritt’s Tortuga resort with a bar in the middle of the dock and a virtual aquarium of unafraid fish below.
 East End Public Beach has a dock, restroom facilities and cabanas for shade.

 All beaches in Grand Cayman are public up to the high water mark, including the stretches of beach directly in front of resorts.
 Look out for ‘Beach Access’ signs along coastal roads, park your car and follow the footpaths to some hidden gems.